 To become a director of an Australian company you need to consent to the role in writing.
-All companies must have at least one director but larger companies may have a board of directors who collectively manage the business of the company.
-Find out what it takes to become a company director.
+All companies must have at least one director, but larger companies may have a board of directors who collectively manage the business of the company.
+This page sets out what it takes to become a company director.

 - Who can be a company director?

-- What does it mean to be a company director?
+- What it means to be a company director

 - Companies with a sole director who is also a member

 To be eligible to be a director of a company, you must be at least 18 years of age and consent to taking on the role and responsibilities of a director.
-You must provide your signed consent in writing before being appointed as a director and the company must keep this written consent and update ASIC whenever there are key changes to the company, including the appointment of a new director.
+You must provide your signed consent in writing before being appointed as a director.
+The company must keep this written consent and update ASIC whenever there are key changes to the company, including the appointment of a new director.

 If the company is a proprietary company (has ‘Pty’ in its name) it must have at least one director, who must ordinarily reside in Australia.
 Propriety companies that engage in crowd-sourced funding must have at least two directors.

 If the company is a public company (doesn’t have ‘Pty’ in its name), it must have a minimum of three directors, at least two of whom must ordinarily reside in Australia.
 Public companies must also have at least one secretary, and the secretary must reside in Australia.